Matt Helders: Career

 The most comprehensive backing vocalist of the group, Helders's vocals have been featured on many of the band's songs.
 He often sings in response to or in harmony with lead singer Alex Turner, and sings lead or co-lead vocals on "D Is for Dangerous", "Brick by Brick", and "I.D.S.T.", as well as on parts of "You Probably Couldn't See for the Lights but You Were Staring Straight at Me", "Who the Fuck Are Arctic Monkeys?" and "Teddy Picker".

 Helders released his own clothing line, consisting of a jacket, a zip hood and three T-shirts.
 The garments went on sale in May 2007 with sales accompanied by a CD featuring an Arctic Monkeys remix by Helders and Supremebeing designer Skuff. £1 from each sale was to go to the Arthur Rank Hospice.

 In 2008, Helders remixed "T.H.E.H.I.V.E.S", the Hives's fourth single from The Black and White Album, and "Skin Divers", Duran Duran's second single from Red Carpet Massacre.
 He played a few TV shows with We Are Scientists in the UK as well as remixing their second single "Chick Lit" as a B-side for the vinyl release.
 He is featured on Toddla T's album Skanky Skanky.
 He remixed "Again & Again" for Roots Manuva, which gained airplay from Zane Lowe on BBC Radio 1.
 In August 2008, it was announced that Helders would compile the latest release in the LateNightTales DJ mix CD series.
 The set, entitled Late Night Tales: Matt Helders, was released on 27 October 2008 and included a spoken work track performed and written by bandmate Alex Turner.

 Helders recorded the drum tracks on Post Pop Depression, written by Iggy Pop and Josh Homme, which was released on 18 March 2016.
 Helders toured with them to support the album.
 He played on American singer Lady Gaga's 2016 album Joanne.

 In 2018, Helders produced for Milburn frontman Joe Carnall on his new project, released under the moniker Good Cop Bad Cop, with an eponymous album being released on 29 March 2019, and a tour following, although Helders himself was not present at any of the gigs.

+In September 2025, Helders announced the release of a track, "WeHo", as part of a new band with Mini Mansions frontman Tyler Parkford called Terrific.